xar-network/xar-network/docs/delegator-guide-cli.md

 loss of your Atoms.
 Therefore, read through the following instructions in their entirety prior to proceeding and reach out to us in case you need support.

-Please also note that you are about to interact with the Cosmos Hub, a blockchain technology containing highly experimental software.
+Please also note that you are about to interact with the Hub, a blockchain technology containing highly experimental software.
 While the blockchain has been developed in accordance to the state of the art and audited with utmost care, we can nevertheless expect to have issues, updates and bugs.
 Furthermore, interaction with blockchain technology requires advanced technical skills and always entails risks that are outside our control.
-By using the software, you confirm that you understand the inherent risks associated with cryptographic software (see also risk section of the [Interchain Cosmos Contribution terms](https://github.com/cosmos/cosmos/blob/master/fundraiser/Interchain%20Cosmos%20Contribution%20Terms%20-%20FINAL.pdf)) and that the Interchain Foundation and/or the Tendermint Team may not be held liable for potential damages arising out of the use of the software.
+By using the software, you confirm that you understand the inherent risks associated with cryptographic software and that the Xar Network and/or the Fantom Foundation Team may not be held liable for potential damages arising out of the use of the software.
 Any use of this open source software released under the Apache 2.0 license is done at your own risk and on a "AS IS" basis, without warranties or conditions of any kind.